 Gluten-free crusts might seem like a good option because they don’t contain wheat, but this doesn’t mean they are healthy or even remotely low-carb.

-The truth is that there are very few ingredients that can replace the texture of gluten in foods, so we recommend that you don’t even try.
-Additionally, the gluten-free pizza crust that you’ll find at Domino’s is not low-carb, so it’s a no-no for your keto diet.
+The truth is that there are very few ingredients that can replace the texture of gluten in foods, and many gluten-free pizza crusts contain corn, rice, and other grains to make up for it.

 You’ll want to hold the croutons and dressing on both of these salads if you can or pick the croutons off if the salad is premade.